Borderline personality disorder* is a mental disorder that results in four groups of behavioral symptoms, also referred to as domains:

 - tumultuous relationships that vary from extreme fear of abandonment to episodes of excessive anger directed towards a person very close to you, and the desire to get away from that person.

-*The term borderline disorder is primarily used on this website because many patients and family members find the inclusion of the word “personality” in the name of the disorder to be offensive.
-In addition, there is ongoing debate about this issue among the leading professionals in the field.
+*The term borderline disorder is used on this website because there is ongoing debate about the scientific basis of this terminology among leading scientists in the field.
+Also, many patients and family members find the inclusion of the word “personality” in the name of the disorder to be stigmatizing and offensive.

 The symptoms of borderline personality disorder usually first occur in the teenage years and early twenties.
 However, onset may occur in some adults after the age of thirty, and behavioral precursors are evident in some children.

-The results of the largest, and recently published, National Institute of Mental Helath study21 suggests that the lifetime prevalence rate of borderline disorder is about 6%, and occurs equally in men and women.
+The results of a large, well-conducted study funded by the National Institute of Mental Health21 suggests that the lifetime prevalence rate of borderline disorder is about 6% of the general population, and appears to occur equally in men and women.
 These results are in contrast to those of former, much smaller studies, which reported prevalences of 1 to 2%, and rates three times more common in women than in men.
-This increases the estimated range of prevalence of the disorder to 2 to 6% of the general population.
-To place these numbers in perspective, at a prevalence of 4%, approximately, 1 in every 25 individuals would suffer from the disorder.
-Most people personally know more than one person with borderline disorder, and about one family in five has someone in the family with the disorder.
+To place these numbers in perspective, at this rate, approximately 1 in every 17 individuals would suffer from the disorder.
+Therefore, most people personally know more than one person with borderline disorder, and about one family in four has someone in their family with the disorder.

 People with borderline disorder are much more likely to seek medical help for physical and emotional symptoms than other people in the general population.
-For example, about 6% of patients seen in primary care settings suffer from borderline disorder, a rate significantly higher than that of the general population.
-Ten percent of all psychiatric outpatients, and 20% of psychiatric inpatients suffer from borderline disorder, though the diagnosis is often not made.
+For example, a disproportionately large number of patients seen in primary care settings suffer from borderline disorder.
+Ten percent of all psychiatric outpatients and 20% of psychiatric inpatients suffer from borderline disorder, though the diagnosis is often missed or not recorded.

-Borderline disorder is also associated with a much higher rate of other psychiatric disorders, such as depression, anxiety disorders, substance abuse, and ADHD than the prevalence of these disorders in the general population.
-In addition, about 9% of people with borderline disorder commit suicide.
+Borderline disorder is also associated with a much higher rate of other psychiatric disorders, such as depression, anxiety disorders, substance abuse, and ADHD, than the prevalence of these disorders in the general population.

 There are biological and environmental factors that increase the risk of someone developing borderline disorder.
-The most common biological risk factors are transmitted genetically.
-10 The importance of biological factors in borderline disorder is indicated, in part, by the findings of numerous neuroimaging (brain scan) studies.
+The most common biological risk factors are transmitted genetically and have a heritability of 60%.10 The importance of biological risk factors in borderline disorder is indicated, in part, by the findings of numerous neuroimaging (brain scan) and other neurobiological studies.
 These have shown significant abnormalities in specific pathways in the brains of people with borderline disorder compared to people in the general population.
-Neglectful parenting, and repeated physical, emotional and sexual abuse are very common environmental risk factors for borderline disorder.
-It now seems apparent that in most instances, biological and environmental factors interact to result in the disorder.
+Neglectful parenting, and repeated physical, emotional and sexual abuse, and abandonment in childhood are very common environmental risk factors that contribute to the severity of borderline disorder in those individuals who possess genetic risk factors.
+It is common, but not essential, that genetic and environmental factors interact to increase the severity of the disorder. individuals with a high genetic risk for the disorder may become symptomatic in the absence of environmental contributory factors.
+The reverse has not been shown to occur.

-With effective treatment, most people with borderline disorder experience a significant reduction in symptoms and improvement in their lives.8 At this time there are no complete cures for the disorder.
-The periods of improvement are often referred to as partial remissions, because all of the symptoms may not improve entirely, and symptoms that have been relieved may return to some degree under stress.
+With effective treatment, most people with borderline disorder experience a significant reduction in symptoms and improvement in their lives.8 At this time, because of its genetic predisposition, there are no complete cures for the disorder.
+The periods of improvement are often referred to as partial remissions, because all of the symptoms may not improve entirely, and symptoms that have been relieved may return to some degree, most often under stress.
 This recurrence and significant worsening of symptoms, referred to as a relapse, usually requires brief periods of additional medications, therapy and other supportive measures.

-It is often difficult for people with borderline disorder, and the people who love them, to find sufficient, valid information about the disorder and help in its treatment.
-For example, it is difficult to locate psychiatrists and other mental health professionals who are experienced in treating the disorder.
+The ability to find sufficient, valid information about the disorder, as well as to locate experienced, effective professional treatment, remains difficult for people with borderline disorder, and the people who love them.
+However, with increasing awareness of and growing research on the disorder, those in need are now finding it less difficult to locate psychiatrists and other mental health professionals who are experienced in properly diagnosing and effectively treating the disorder.
 Sources of additional information about borderline disorder, and guidelines for locating effective care, are provided on this website.
 Click here for borderline disorder resources.

 In spite of a considerable amount of sound research evidence to the contrary, there are a number of popular myths about borderline disorder.
 Unfortunately, these myths increase the stigma associated with the disorder and discourage people with it from seeking effective care.
 These myths are presented and discussed on this website.